sanyaade-teachings/cloud-connection/README.md

 The following callbacks are provided to C++

-* CloudConnectionCallbackManager::OnAuthActionStarted - called when a player sign-in has started
+* CloudConnection::Callbacks.OnAuthActionStarted - called when a player sign-in has started
-* CloudConnectionCallbackManager::OnAuthActionFinished - called when a player sign-in or sign-out has finished (successfully or unsuccessfully)
+* CloudConnection::Callbacks.OnAuthActionFinished - called when a player sign-in or sign-out has finished (successfully or unsuccessfully)
-* CloudConnectionCallbackManager::OnPlayerDataFetched - called when the signed-in player's data has been retrieved
+* CloudConnection::Callbacks.OnPlayerDataFetched - called when the signed-in player's data has been retrieved
-* CloudConnectionCallbackManager::OnAchievementFetchedCallback  - called when a single achievement has been succesfully fetched from the network
+* CloudConnection::Callbacks.OnAchievementFetchedCallback  - called when a single achievement has been succesfully fetched from the network

 ### Using C++ the callbacks